Hexahydroxydiphenic acid

 Hexahydroxydiphenic acid is an organic compound with the formula [(HO)3C6HCO2H]2.
 It is the oxidatively coupled derivative of gallic acid It is a white solid, although samples are typically brown owing to oxidation.

+Occurrence

+Luteic acid and ellagic acid are the mono- and dilactone of hexahydroxydiphenic acid, respectively.
 Hexahydroxydiphenic acid is a component of some ellagitannins, such as casuarictin.
-Luteic acid is the monolactone and ellagic acid is the dilactone of hexahydroxydiphenic acid.